-This gem on the island of Borneo is in Sabah, Malaysia and I was pleasantly surprised to find it is rich in natural beauty.
-Kota Kinabalu has a diverse wildlife, a coral reef and Mount Kinabalu which is the highest peak in Malaysia, listed as a natural world heritage site.
-It is also a very beautiful holiday location.
+If you are going to Malaysia, you might want to see this gem on the island of Borneo in Sabah.
+I was pleasantly surprised to find it is rich in natural beauty.
+I’m talking about the beautiful Kota Kinabalu.
+It has a diverse wildlife, a coral reef and Mount Kinabalu, which is the highest peak in Malaysia, listed as a natural world heritage site.
+It is also a very beautiful holiday location, with heaps on offer.

 Just a short flight of two and a half hours from Kuala Lumpur, we arrived at our tropical destination, where it’s lush, hot and balmy all year-round.
-KK is perhaps not as well known as other places in Malaysia like Penang, Langkawi or Kuala Lumpur, but it is growing in popularity with tourists.
+KK is perhaps not as well known as other places in Malaysia like Penang, Langkawi or Kuala Lumpur, but it is growing in popularity with tourists and and holidaymakers.

 We stayed in a lovely apartment at the fabulous Imago Complex which I booked online.
-It had everything you could possibly want for a very comfortable stay – two huge swimming pools, a gym, playground, restaurants, cinema and the best shopping centre in the city.
-And the view of the water and golf course from the apartment was awesome, the balcony being a favourite spot to sit and take it all in with a cool drink.
+It had everything you could possibly want for a very comfortable stay – two huge swimming pools, a gym, kids’ playground, restaurants, cinema and the best shopping centre in the city.
+To top it all off, the view of the water and golf course from our rental apartment was awesome.
+The balcony was a favourite spot to sit and take it all in with a cool drink.

 A favourite hangout just downstairs was a restaurant/cafe/bar called Souled Out, for lunch, dinner or drinks, with live entertainment in the evenings.
 International cuisine is served here, as well as local fare and the staff are very friendly.
 If you love cocktails, which I do, then this is the place, as they are reasonably priced and they claim to have the best Mojito in town.
 After being tried and tested by yours truly, I thoroughly concur.

-Along the Waterfront in KK, there are many restaurants and bars with outdoor dining and entertainment, such as The Shamrock Irish Bar and The Loft, which are very popular and filled with tourists every night.
-There is a great atmosphere here with music and live bands.
+Along the Waterfront in KK there are many great restaurants and bars with outdoor dining and entertainment, such as The Shamrock Irish Bar and The Loft, which are very popular and filled with tourists every night.
+There is a great atmosphere here with music and live bands playing.

 Various different cuisines are on offer to enjoy with a view of the water.
-It really is the place to go for a night out.
+It really is the place to go for a fun and lively night out.

 A lovely Indian restaurant we went to was Mother India in the Oceanus Waterfront Mall.
-A little bit upmarket with great food and nice surroundings.
+A little bit upmarket with great food and a pleasant atmosphere.
 Thoroughly recommend it.